mrled/keymap.click/docs/devnotes.md

 ✅ Done, with Josh's help - although maybe broken again? tracking under mobile.

-### Add URL fragments for what key I'm referring to

-Would be nice for sharing etc

-### Add place for more general info

-What is an ergodox, why did it help me generally, etc.

-Probably will have lots of these.

-Maybe an FAQ style section, if I can't think of anything better.

-They should be linkable with URL fragments too.

 ### Allow selecting multiple keys at once

 For instance, would be good to highlight all arrow keys when selecting any one of them.

 ✅ Done

-### Transformed thumb clusters have the wrong pointer location

-E.g. look at the bracket keys `[ { } ]` - it's pointing to the non-transformed location for shift.
-Ugh.

-### Need to show other layers and layouts

-- Show my function layer, just for fun(ction)
-- Show the Ergodox default layout

-How will I show all this info?
-Won't be able to see it all at once...